-The air-conditioned, cooled air is emitted through the vents which are located in the roof throughout the entire coach along the passenger side.
+The air-conditioned, cooled air is emitted through the vents (Figures 3-4 to 3-6), which are located in the roof throughout the entire coach along the passenger side.
 The return air vents run parallel, front to back, on the ceiling along the driver's side of the coach.
 The return vents are similar to the air conditioning vents, but they contain foam filters that keep dust from flowing back through the air conditioning system.
 The return filters can be easily removed and cleaned with warm water and and a mild cleaning solution.
 To remove the filter, simply pull the vent down and lift the filter from inside the opening.

-Figure 3-2: Round vent filter
+Figure 3-4: Right vent

-Figure 3-3: Round vent filter
+Figure 3-5: Vent filter

-Figure 3-4: Round air vent
+Figure 3-6: Left vent